Ear infections in children under 1 year old.

 What are the symptoms?

-The main symptoms of an ear infection include an earache, young children and babies may also:
+The main symptoms of an ear infection include an earache, children under one year old may also:

 How long could it last?

 Symptoms usually last for about 3 days, but can last for up to a week.
-Most children and young people get better within 3 days without extra treatment like antibiotics.
+Most children under one year old get better within 3 days without extra treatment like antibiotics.

 When should I visit my GP practice?

-- seems to have pain in both ears and they are under 2 years old
+• seems to have pain in both ears

 More information can be found here: NHS – Ear Infections